andrezeitz/z-dentist-milestone-4/README.md

 * As a site owner
   * I want to make it easy for customer to make an appointment
   * I want to be able to confirm appointments
+  * I want to be able to cancel appointments
   * I want to have a clear overview of the customers details
-  * I want to let people see the services we offer with price
+  * I want to let people see the services we offer with prices
   * I want to be able to get email from customers trough a contact form
+  * I want to get a email when someone make a new booking
   * I want to show where the dentist office is located

 ## Design